nathanielburman/horror-fiction-back-from-the-sale-part-x/README.md

 ## egirl C has a heart attack.
 ## egirl D looks over at egirl E. Blood is all over D & E lips and legs.
 ## more egirls are siting in the car parked outside in the summer heat.
 Scortching the car in the sun's heat.
+## egirl F, egirl S, egirl Z are talking to each other in the car.
+Their ear drums are all connected into the system fully and in surround sound.
+THey all hear the sound of the most popular song to play on TV.
+## Egirl F: Hey, have you guys heard this new track that everyone's talking about?
+It's literally everywhere!

+Egirl S: Oh, you mean the one with the catchy beat and those mesmerizing visuals?
+Yeah, I'm obsessed with it.
+It's been stuck in my head all day.

+Egirl Z: (nods) Yeah, that one!
+It's like the anthem of the moment.
+I can't escape it, not that I want to.

+Egirl F: Seriously, though, the production quality is insane.
+It's like the perfect blend of beats and melody.
+I feel like I'm in a music video whenever it plays.

+Egirl S: (laughs) Right?
+Imagine if our lives had soundtracks.
+This would be the song for our car rides.

+Egirl Z: (smirks) Our own personal music video.
+I can already picture it.
+Neon lights, cityscapes, the whole shebang.

+Egirl F: (points to the car's surround sound system) Good thing we're fully connected to this system.
+It's like we're in our own little music bubble.

+Egirl S: (turns up the volume) Let's crank it up a bit more!
+I want to feel the bass in my bones.

+Egirl Z: (laughs) Living for the surround sound experience.
+It's almost like we're at a concert, but in the comfort of our own car.

+Egirl F: (singing along) I bet people passing by can hear us.
+Who cares, though?
+It's all about the vibes!

+Egirl S: (laughs) We're the ultimate car karaoke crew.
+Someone should make a reality show about us.

+Egirl Z: (grins) "Egirls on the Go."
+I like the sound of that.
+Now, let's keep riding and vibing to the beats!

 # A Egirl in a cat cosplay is crawling on the floor in a not sexual manner which is reminescient of an image of a woman saving her life.
 Blood splatters across her face.
 Her lips blood red and stained.